project-fifo/docs/general/installation.rst

 -----------------

-From the *GZ (Global Zone)* we install the base dataset we are going to use for our *FiFo Zone* and confirm its is installed:
+From the *GZ (Global Zone)* we install the base dataset we are going to use for our *FiFo Zone* and confirm it is installed:

 .. code-block:: bash